 NOTE: Up to two audio groups (8 audio channels) can be embedded on a single video output.
-Embedded audio can only be allocated by groups of 4 channels.
-In some cases, with two audio boards installed, you may have to select embedded audio outputs first, then select the audio inputs for each audio board to be able to select all the desired embedded outputs.
+With one audio board, only the first 4 video outputs are selectable, since embedded audio can only be allocated by groups of 4 channels.
+With two audio boards, up to 8 video outputs are selectable.
+In some cases (two audio boards and either three 2In/2Out boards or one 2In/2Out and one 4Out board), you may have to select embedded audio outputs first, then select the audio inputs for each audio board to be able to select all the desired embedded outputs.